ministryofjustice/moj-job-descriptions/quality-assurance/02-senior-quality-engineer.md

 How to Apply

-Candidates must submit a CV and Coer Letter (750 words), which describes how you meet the requirements set out in the Person Specification above.
+Candidates must submit a CV and Cover Letter (750 words), which describes how you meet the requirements set out in the Person Specification above.

 In Justice Digital, we recruit using a combination of the [](https://www.gov.uk/government/collections/digital-data-and-technology-profession-capability-framework) [Government Digital and Data Profession Capability](https://www.gov.uk/government/collections/digital-data-and-technology-profession-capability-framework)  and [](https://www.gov.uk/government/publications/success-profiles) [Success Profiles](https://www.gov.uk/government/publications/success-profiles) Frameworks.
 We will assess your Experience, Technical Skills and the following Behaviours during the assessment process: